Islamic Azad University, Science and Research Branch, Tehran: Faculty of Engineering

-Faculty of Management and Economics
+Faculty of Management

-Management related disciplines were amongst the first to be offered at PhD level at the Science and Research Branch of the Islamic Azad University (SRBIAU).
-Initially the PhD degree was research-based but later on Comprehensive Examination and course works became mandatory, requirements that were retroactively applied to the first PhD graduates.
-At the start only PhD level students were admitted but gradually graduate and post-graduate courses were offered.

 Currently the faculty has some 3000 students studying at graduate to doctorate levels.
 The faculty with 1500 square meter of built space is located in the main campus of the SRBIAU.

-Faculty of Divinity and Philosophy
+Department of Divinity and Philosophy

 The Faculty of Divinity and Philosophy (FDP) started its work in 1982 as a new academic center of SRBIAU; however, although some of the courses offered by the faculty goes back to the time when SRBIAU was established.
 The FDP includes 14 departments at post-graduate and doctorate levels.
 From the time of its establishment FDP has had many graduates at who currently serve in universities and research centers in the country.

-Faculty of Material Engineering

-The department of Material Engineering of SRBIAU was established in 1997.
-At the time of its inception, the faculty admitted students at graduate level but later it welcomed the students at all undergraduate, graduate and postgraduate levels.
-At first, the department was affiliated with the Faculty of Engineering, but it has been separated and independently continued its activities since March, 2004.
-The FME now offers two disciplines at undergraduate level, i.e., Material Engineering-Industrial Metallurgy, and Material Engineering-Ceramic; and three disciplines at graduate level, i.e., Material Engineering-Ceramic, Material Engineering-Welding, Material Engineering-Material corrosion and protection; and admits students in Material Engineering at PhD level.
-Currently, the Faculty is home to 848 BA students, 224 MA students and 28 PhD students.
-The FME is proud of its 950 BA graduates, 250 MA graduates, and 3 PhD graduates.

-The Faculty of Material Engineering includes 12 full-time and 9 part-time faculty members and runs eleven laboratories and specialized workshops of ceramic, material processing, welding, heating operations, congelation, molding, surface corrosion and engineering, mechanical properties, metallography, Scanning Electron Microscope (SEM), and Transmission Scanning Microscope (TEM).
-This faculty joined the faculty of Engineering in 2019.

-Faculty of Chemical and Petroleum Engineering
+Faculty of Chemical, Petroleum and Polymer Engineering

 Established in 2006, the Faculty is offering BSc, MSc and PhD degrees in a number of Chemical, oil and gas related fields while being equally active in advanced research and technology.

-Research

-The Plasma Physic Research Centre is engaged in publishing ISI papers, taking part in international gatherings and conducting research projects at national and international levels.